 Can my client use this Social Security card to claim EITC?

-Social Security Card Scenario: is a scenario with examples of identification cards that can be used to claim EITC.
+Social Security Card Scenario: This is a scenario with an examples of an identification cards that can be used to claim EITC.

-The scenarios show questions you might ask to get all the facts and have different outcomes based on the questions asked and the answers received:
+The scenarios show examples questions you might ask to get all the facts and have different outcomes based on the questions asked and the answers received (these are not all inclusive, you should ask additional questions and documents as warranted):

 Scenario 1: is an example of a relative other than a parent claiming a child and deals with the adjusted gross income of the parents.